What is the Cascadia Timeline?

 An outbreak of Variola in the trading hub is contained by Sahalie’s immunization process.

-The Empire of Australia appoints général en général Elise d’Bordeaux, sister of Eleanor XV, a veteran of the Conquest of Madagascar and of the Third Campaign in the California country to oversee the operations of the Fourth American Campaign to subdue the nations of the Montagnes de Cascade.
+The Empire of Australia appoints général en général Elise d’Bordeaux, sister of Eleanor XV, a veteran of the Conquest of Madagascar and of the Third Campaign in the Chaparral to oversee the operations of the Fourth American Campaign to subdue the nations of the Montagnes de Cascade.

 Elise d’Bordeaux meets secretly with Bernard d’Homme Nouveau, who advises her to treat with the Second Confederation rather than fight a war in the difficult terrain of Cascadia.